Join our next cohort of Inclusive Educators

 What is PIE’s course schedule?

 PIE is an 18-credit hour, hybrid program across four semesters (Summer I, Fall, Spring, and Summer II).
 Most of the course content is asynchronous and precedes the on-campus capstone experience during Summer II.
-The curriculum follows the requirements of the Council for Exceptional Children (CEC) national standards and is aligned with the Indiana Department of Education (IDOE) Exceptional Needs: Mild Intervention standards.
+The curriculum follows the requirements of the Council for Exceptional Children (CEC) national standards and is aligned with the Indiana Department of Education (IDOE) Exceptional Needs: Mild Intervention standards and the Knowledge and Practice Standards for Teachers of Reading from the International Dyslexia Association.

-The PIE course sequencing is under revision, and therefore, the information on PIE’s website will likely be changed for the 2024-2025 academic year.
-However, the program has intentionally weighted the summer courses more heavily to ensure the academic year is not overly burdensome.
+The PIE program has intentionally weighted the summer courses more heavily to ensure the academic year is not overly burdensome.
 Moreover, course activities and assignments require participants to collect data and implement best practices with their own classroom students.
 This provides a well-integrated experience while assisting struggling students and those with disabilities at their school.

 How do PIE’s asynchronous courses work?